 “We couldn’t be more excited,” said VLAA Executive Director Sue Greenberg.
 “Our new home will provide opportunities to collaborate on new programs and to better serve our Grand Center neighbors, allowing us to broaden and deepen our impact.”

 VLAA will occupy an adjacent office suite.
-Other residents will include River Styx, St. Louis Poetry Center, UrbArts and The National Conference for Community and Justice of Metropolitan St. Louis.
-Left Bank Books will provide literary programming and expertise within the curated library’s stacks.
+Other residents will include River Styx, St. Louis Poetry Center, Tennessee Williams Festival, UrbArts and the City’s poet laureate.

 “Working in a venue that’s dedicated to freedom of expression through written and spoken word will be a perfect fit for us,” Greenberg said.
 “We’ve promoted free speech in our educational activities and through advocacy dating back to the cultural wars of the 1980s and 1990s.
 In 2013, we worked on the repeal of the City ordinance that required street performers to purchase licenses.
 Most recently, we supported the First Amendment challenge to the removal of David Pulphus’s post-Ferguson painting from a student art show in the U.S. Capitol building.
 So we’ll be living one of our core values,” she said.